postlang/posthog-llm/README.md

   <a href="https://posthog.com/docs">Docs</a> - <a href="https://posthog.com/community">Community</a> - <a href="https://posthog.com/roadmap">Roadmap</a> - <a href="https://posthog.com/changelog">Changelog</a> - <a href="https://github.com/PostHog/posthog/issues/new?assignees=&labels=bug&template=bug_report.md">Bug reports</a>
 </p>

+## PostHog-LLM

+PostHog-LLM is a fork of [PostHog](https://github.com/PostHog/posthog) with extensions to use PostHog as a LLM text analytics platform and be able to display the LLM interactions while exploring insights.

 ## PostHog is an all-in-one, open source platform for building better products

 - Specify events manually, or use autocapture to get started quickly